aplteam/Tatin/docs/_ReadMe.md

   * You are unhappy with Tatin's default location for the user settings file
   * You need multiple user settings files
-  * You need one user settings file for multiple users
+  * You need different user settings files for multiple users

 ### The Client